 SourceBoost IDE features document printing accessible from the File menu:

-A printed document can have user defined header and footer and fully customizable margins:
+A printed document can have user-defined header and footer, and fully customized margins:

-SourceBoost IDE has a built-in source and assembler level debugger and clock accurate simulator.
+SourceBoost IDE has a built-in source and assembler level debugger and clock-accurate simulator.
 Stepping depends on the active toolsuite.
-BoostC toolsuite supports source level debugging.
-PICC Lite toolsuite also supports source level stepping.
-The C2C-plus, C2C++ and P2C-plus toolsuites support assembly level stepping only.
+The BoostC, BoostC++ and BoostBasic toolsuites support source level debugging.
+The PICC Lite toolsuite also supports source level stepping.
+The C2C-plus, C2C++, and P2C-plus toolsuites support assembly level stepping only.

 |